cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 **Activate** a System by placing a [Command Counter](#CommandCounters) from the [Command Pool](#CommandPool) area of your Race Sheet in it.
 This system is now the **active System** for the rest of this Tactical Action.

-You may not activate a System that already contains one of your Command Counters, but you can activate a System that contains Command Counters of *other players*.
+For Tactical Actions, you may not activate a System that already contains one of your Command Counters, but you may activate a System that contains Command Counters of *other players*.
 In fact, as a general rule, you can ignore Command Counters belonging to other players on the galaxy.
 </div>